 Get comfortable with “no”

-A lot of times, the reason why we fail to set boundaries with parents is because we are afraid to tell them no.
+A lot of times, the reason why we fail to set boundaries with parents is because we are afraid to tell them no. We may be afraid of how may make our parents feel bad when we decline their requests.

 If your mom calls you to take her to the store even though she has a perfectly working car and a license, you may be used to dropping everything to take her because that’s how it’s always been.